python/devguide/index.rst

 :features: new features are only added to the master branch, this branch
     accepts any kind of change.
+:prerelease: feature fixes, bugfixes and security fixes are accepted for the
+    upcoming feature release.
 :bugfix: bugfixes and security fixes are accepted, new binaries are still
     released.
 :security: only security fixes are accepted and no more binaries are released,